-Behind one of the most remarkable PGA Tour careers are a ton of brilliant stats.
-We run through 10 of Tiger Woods' best
+Behind one of the most remarkable careers are a ton of mind-blowing statistics.
+Here are our favourites

-At NCG Towers we love crunching numbers as much as anybody, so let’s take a look at some of the best Tiger Woods stats from throughout his career…
+At NCG Towers we love crunching numbers as much as anybody so, ably assisted by the stats don, Justin Ray of 15th Club, Wikipedia, and my calculator, let’s take a look at some of the best stats from throughout Woods’ career…